valeryan/vscode-phpsab/README.md

 ## Maintenance Status

-A while ago I moved on from PHP and now work in DotNet.
-I don't currently have the bandwidth to work on this project.
-As far as I can tell this project is still fully functional in its current state.
-If you want to take over this project or just be an additional maintainer and help solve any of the issues that are present, please contact me.
+My focus has shifted away from PHP to .NET development, I'm currently unable to dedicate much time to maintaining this project.
+However, the extension is fully operational in its current state.
+If you're interested in contributing as a co-maintainer to address any outstanding issues, please feel free to get in touch with me.

+### Active Maintainers

 In June 2023 [jonathanbossenger](https://github.com/jonathanbossenger) reached out to me and offered to help with maintaining the extension.
 I have added him as a contributor and he will be monitoring new issues and helping me review PRs.
 I will still be around to help out if needed.